aliceals/splinter/README.md

 When it comes to settle group debt, the account user gets an email outlining the total amount spent, and a suggested repayment schedule.

+## Features

+- Log in and register
+- The ability to split a transaction with selected people from the group
+- Once the group has been settled an email gets sent to the user with the suggested payment plan
+- Robust user friendly and mobile friendly app